gemeofficial/gemeblog/blog/2024-10-22-innovative-solutions-to-aid-in-food-waste-management/index.md

 ---
 title: 'Innovative Solutions in Food Waste Management New York x Brussels'
-description: A detailed comparison between Reencle and GEME composters to help you choose the best option for sustainable food waste management.
+description: GEME attend Economic Mission on Food Waste conference on Oct 22 to 23, 2024, for innovative food waste management.
+Join hub.brussels’ economic mission to New York.
 keywords:
   - GEME
   - GEME Composter